askfiy/lsp_extra_dim/README.md

 ## CONCEPT

-This plugin actually does 2 things:

-- 1. Remove all `unused` diagnostic information in `diagnostics`
+This is a plugin to disable unused extra style in LSP, The implementation method is very simple:

+- 1. Customize the diagnostic.show method
-- 2. Use `extmark` to render all `unused` diagnostic text
+- 2. Filter all diagnostics and clear all unused diagnostics
+- 3. Create a mark and put it in a specific namespace (clear the namespace when diagnostics is triggered again)

-So, he has 2 filtering steps:
+So, he has 1 filtering steps:

 - 1. Screening on `lsp diagnostic` level
-- 2. Screening on `extmark` level

 Filtering at `lsp diagnostic` level will remove all diagnostics containing `unused` (but some diagnostics that qualify in `disable_diagnostic_style` will be kept)

-Filtering at `extmark` will roughly filter out all `unused` diagnostics and add color to them.

-In the configuration of `setup`, `diagnostics_filter.lsp_filter` and `diagnostics_filter.mark_filter` are the hook functions defined after the default filter function runs.
+In the configuration of `setup`, `diagnostics_filter.lsp_filter`  are the hook functions defined after the default filter function runs.

 ## CASE